BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 # Localized Routes with Routex

-A core feature of Routex is to enable Localized Routes in Phoenix with translated URLs, enhancing user engagement and content relevance.
-In this tutorial we will explain how multiple extensions are combined to have a product page with Ural's in multiple languages and how you can display links to the localized pages.
-Without changing a single route in your templates!
+A core feature of Routex is to enable Localized Routes in Phoenix.
+Optionally with translated URLs, enhancing user engagement and content relevance.

+In this tutorial we will explain how multiple extensions are combined to...
+1. have a product page with regional URL's
+2. (optional) use translated routes
+2. using automatically localized verified routes
+3. display links to other locales

+All without changing a single route in your templates!

                         ⇒ /products/:id/edit                    @loc.locale = "en_US"